Rolling hairpin replication: Synthesis of progeny

-Individual progeny genomes are excised from genomic replicative concatemers starting by introducing breaks in replication origins, usually by the replication initiator protein.
-This results in the establishment of new replication forks that replicate the telomeres in a combination of terminal resolution and junction resolution and displaces individual ssDNA genomes from the replicative molecule.
-At the end of this process, the telomeres are folded back inwards to form hairpins on excised genomes.
-The extended-form termini created during excision resemble the extended-form molecules prior to terminal resolution, so they can be melted out and refolded into rabbit ears for additional rounds of replication.
-Within an infected cell, numerous replicative concatemers are therefore able to arise.
+Individual progeny genomes are excised from replicative concatemers by nicking origins, which establishes replication forks that replicate the telomeres and displace monomeric ssDNA genomes from the replicative molecule through terminal resolution and junction resolution.
+The excision of individual genomes ensures that each progeny capsid gets one progeny genome.
+The extended-form termini created during the excision process are the same as the extended-form molecules during terminal resolution, so they can be melted out and refolded into rabbit ears for additional rounds of replication.
+Consequently, numerous replicative concatemers are created in infected cells.

-Displacement of progeny ssDNA genomes either occurs: predominantly or exclusively during active DNA replication, or when cells are assembling viral particles.
+Displacement of progeny ssDNA genomes occurs predominately or exclusively during active DNA replication or when there are preassembled empty capsids in the cell.
 Displacement of single strands may therefore be associated with packaging viral DNA into capsids.
-Earlier research suggested that the preassembled viral particle may sequester the genome in a 5′-to-3′ direction as it is displaced from the fork, but more recent research suggests that packaging is performed in a 3′-to-5′ direction driven by the NS1 helicase using newly synthesized single strands.

-It is not clear if these single strands are released into the nucleoplasm so that packaging complexes are physically separate from replication complexes or if the replication intermediates serve as both replication and packaging substrates.
-In the latter case, newly displaced progeny genomes would be kept in the replication complex via interactions between their 5′-linked NS1 molecules and NS1 or capsid proteins that are physically associated with replicating DNA.
-Genomes are inserted into the capsid via an entrance called a portal situated at one of the icosahedral 5-fold axes of the capsid, which is possibly opposite of the opening from which genomes are expelled early in the replication cycle.
+Earlier research suggested that the preassembled viral particle may sequester the genome in a 5′-to-3′ direction as it is displaced from the replication fork, but more recent research suggests that packaging is in a 3′-to-5′ direction, driven by the viral helicase using newly synthesized single strands.
+This helicase activity acts as a motor that attaches to the capsid and uses ATP hydrolysis to translocate the genome into the capsid in a 3′-to-5′ direction.
+Progeny genomes are inserted into preassembled, empty capsids through a cylindrical entrance, called a portal, at one of the icosahedral five-fold axes of the capsid, which may be opposite the opening from when genomes are expelled early in the replication cycle.
+This leaves its 5′ end in the portal, connected to the 5′-associated NS1 molecule by the tether sequence at the virion surface.